 The Planning Commission may grant a Special Exception, or may require an application for Special Exception, simultaneous with the application for or approval of a subdivision plan under the Subdivision Regulations, to permit or require the establishment of an Open Space Subdivision in the Residence AA-1 District and the Residence AAA District involving permanent reservation of land for open space purposes concurrent with reduction of lot area and shape requirements applicable to the District.
-In accordance with these regulations, no subdivision will be approved in the Residence C Conservation District other than as an Open Space Subdivision under this section; provided, however, that the Planning Commission may waive this requirement where the size, shape or character of the property makes it unsuitable for Open Space Subdivision treatment.
 The Planning Commission will follow the procedures specified, and before granting a Special Exception, will find that the standards and conditions specified have been met and that the Special Exception use will accomplish the open space purpose set forth in Paragraph 56.2 and will be in harmony with the purpose and intent of the Zoning Regulations.